 To address the university’s growing need for hospitality services to support its mission, CSUN engaged PKF Consulting, specialists in hotel/hospitality research www.pkfc.com/en/pkfc for a market analysis to determine the viability of developing a hotel on the campus.
 PKF’s market analysis confirmed the demand for lodging and conference facilities for student- and faculty-related events and activities, as well as for the local community, commercial travelers, visiting tourists and business conferences.

-An on-campus hotel would:
+An on-campus hotel will:

 - Serve students, alumni and family members visiting campus throughout the year, including prospective student visits and commencement ceremonies;